Sack gardening: an innovative solution to hunger in Mali

 In response to these challenges, Ayuda en Acción is training women in Ségou in sack gardening.
 This method makes it possible to grow crops directly in bags without depending on the natural conditions of the soil, which is often degraded by desertification or erosion.
 It does not require a lot of space or land to be used, making it a technique applicable in urban contexts, slums, informal IDP camps or densely populated areas.

-The joint forces between Ayuda en Acción and Welthungerhilfe, members of Alliance2015, have been fundamental to the success of this line work.
+The joint forces between Ayuda en Acción and Welthungerhilfe (WHH), members of Alliance2015, have been fundamental to the success of this work line.
 Last summer, a team of Ayuda en Acción workers was trained in Ségou by a WHH specialist responsible for training community organisations in soil-based horticulture.

 Thanks to WHH’s methodology and training, the Ayuda en Acción team has already trained 200 displaced and host community women in sack gardening.
 In 2025, 200 more will participate.
 They now have a viable technique that allows them to grow the vegetables they struggle to buy, diversify their diet and save on the purchase of vegetables.
 In addition, displaced women now have an alternative to protect their economy and food security in the face of landlessness.